-Patrick's time trialling ability marks him out as
+Patrick's time trialling ability marks him out as one to watch in the future. |

 Patrick Konrad: The start of the season was quite good.
 I made a good start in Oman and the Criterium International and I feel really good and the winter training has been worthwhile.
 I'm really happy with the team and everything is working.